parker-smith02/Parker-smith02/README.md

-My name is Parker Smith and I am a sophomore computer science and engineering student at the University of Connecticut.
+My name is Parker Smith and I am a 3rd year computer science student at the university of Connecticut with a concentration in software development.
-I have the most experience programming in Python and C++ as well as some experience in Scheme, Lisp and JavaScript.
-My main interests are in data structures and back end application development.